KiwisInSpace/hx711loadcell/README.md

 Instructions
 ------------

 Check example.py to see how it works.
+Note the assigned GPIO pins and refer to the comments.